coeuvre/rust-2048/README.md

 How to play
 -----------
-Use array key to move tiles.
+Use arrow key to move tiles.

 ![alt tag](./rust-2048.png)